ardi69/pyload/docs/write_plugins.rst

 You have to define these meta-data, ``__pattern__`` has to be a regexp that sucessfully compiles with ``re.compile(__pattern__)``.

-Just like :ref:`write_hooks` you can add and use config values exatly the same way.
+Just like :ref:`write_addons` you can add and use config values exatly the same way.
 If you want a Crypter or Container plugin, just replace the word Hoster with your desired plugin type.